aleen42/PersonalWiki/projectManagement/review/review.md

 > *<strong>wrong reason</strong>: both in-house auditors or third parties with expertise in specific areas can do this*

-- In an earned value chart, when the actual cost line is right on or above the earned value line, it indicates that costs are less than planned.
+- A run chart is a bar graph that depicts(描述) data points and their order of occurrence.

-> *<strong>wrong reason</strong>: it indicates that costs are equal ore more than planned*
+> *<strong>wrong reason</strong>: it's a line chart but not a bar graph*

 - In an earned value chart, when the actual cost line is right on or above the earned value line, it indicates that costs are less than planned.